 Unfortunately, none of Canada’s largest credit card companies (RBC, TD, CIBC, BMO, Scotia, Capital One, Canadian Tire or PC Bank) offer a credit card without a foreign transaction fee.
 They all charge a foreign transaction fee of 2.5%, on top of the exchange rate set by Visa or Mastercard.
 They do the same for debit cards either when making a purchase at a U.S. retailer or from an ATM.

 As a result, when using your travel credit card out of country or at a U.S. online merchant, whether it be your Aeroplan, Avion, or Air Miles credit card, you may be earning 1%-2% in rewards per dollar spent, but you’re probably being charged about 2.5% per dollar spent in foreign transaction fees, for a net loss of 0.5-1.5% for every dollar you spend outside of Canada!

 The lesson?
 Avoid exchanging your Canadian dollars at the bank, taking out money at the ATM or using a credit card with foreign transaction fees while travelling or shopping online.
 The best way to get the lowest currency exchange rate is to use a credit card without a foreign transaction fee.
-You’ll get the best currency exchange rate, the most convenience and won’t have to worry about carrying cash in your wallet.
+You’ll get the best currency exchange rate, the most convenience and you won’t have to worry about carrying cash in your wallet.

 - Earn 1.75% cash back on all your purchases everywhere else, no caps, limits or categories.

 - Apply your cash back as a statement credit OR to your monthly Rogers bill (Rogers & FIDO), Rogers & FIDO branded stores, and the Shopping Channel.